MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

     If the system prompts you, save the app name as **Real Estate Showings**.

-## Add Real Estate Properties form to the app
+## Create a Real Estate Properties form and configure navigation

 1. On the Tree view, select **New screen** > **Blank**.